memkit/memkit.xyz/content/blog/timelines.md

 ]
 +++

-We are excited to announce that we are showcasing a prototype of our first Product, TimeLines.
+We are excited to announce that we are showcasing a prototype of our first product, TimeLines.

 TimeLines was founded with the purpose of making the world an easier place to grok.
 We have a problem with many great ideas being lost in the ether when they could be, honestly, on Ethereum.